Dark Visions

 Dark Visions is a horror fiction compilation, with three short stories by Stephen King, three by Dan Simmons and a novella by George R. R. Martin.
 It was published by Orion on August 10, 1989.
 The collection was first published, with the same seven stories, under the title Night Visions 5, by Dark Harvest on July 1, 1988.
 The book was also issued under the titles Dark Love and The Skin Trade.
+The compilation is part of Night Visions, a series of horror fiction anthologies.

 Two of the stories by King, "Sneakers" and "Dedication", were later included in his 1993 anthology Nightmares & Dreamscapes.

 All three stories by Simmons were later included in his 1990 collection Prayers to Broken Stones.

 Martin's The Skin Trade was later included in Quartet: Four Tales from the Crossroads (2001) and Dreamsongs: A RRetrospective (2003).